|

 Crassula capitella 'Campfire' (Campfire Crassula) - Branching succulent with fleshy propeller-like leaves that mature from light green to bright red.
 Grows prostrate, forming mats about 6 inches tall to 2 to 3 feet tall wide.
 Clusters of white flowers rest on the leaves in the summer.
 It does best in part sun and requires shade in hotter inland sites.
 Although fairly drought tolerant along coast it requires regular irrigation inland.
 It is not very hardy and will be damaged below 30 degrees F°.
 In colder climates plant this in a container, so it can be moved into a protected area when cold.
 Makes a nice groundcover in coastal California.
 Occasionally suffers from foliage edema which is thought to be the result of rapid changes in available moisture.
 The color is brightest in winter in response to long cool nights and bright sunlight.
 We are not sure of the species of this plant.
 It is often listed as a cultivar of Crassula erosula or Crassula subacaulis ssp. erosula which it closely resembles but plants in the garden at the Huntington Botanic Garden are labeled Crassula capitella 'Campfire'.

-Information displayed on this page about Crassula capitella 'Campfire' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information about Crassula capitella 'Campfire' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |